glandaDarie/Cofster/README.md

     To run the server on boot, follow these steps:

-    1. Navigate to the microservices/coffee_creation directory on your Raspberry PI.
+    a) Navigate to the microservices/coffee_creation directory on your Raspberry PI.
-    2. Execute the following shell script:
+    b) Execute the following shell script:

     ```sh
     bash boostrap_loader_service.sh